mdfw/PubNubDucks/README-WORKSHOP.md

 Save and close.
 We will come back to the other keys in this file later.

 ## Working demo
 At this point, if you open `index.html` in your browser you should see buttons to send messages after your browser connects to PubNub.
-If not, make sure you have the right keys set and check the javascript console in your browser for errors.
+If not, make sure you have the right keys set and check the JavaScript console in your browser for errors.

 If you click the "Woof!" button, the message is sent to PubNub and sent back to your browser because of the subscription to the `ducks.talk` channel.
-But, we need to filter out that terrible word and translate everything into morse code.
+But, we need to filter out that terrible word "woof" and translate everything into morse code.

 We need to add our filter and translation function.